- IPO Overview

 Saatvik Green Energy Limited, a solar power solutions company, has launched its ₹900 crore IPO.
-The issue opens on September 19 and closes on September 23, 2025, at a price band of ₹442 to ₹465 per share.
-The lot size is 32 shares.
-The GMP is around ₹50, reflecting an 11% premium over the issue price, showing some early demand momentum, but not overheated.
+The issue opened on September 19 and will close on September 23, 2025, in the price band of ₹442 to ₹465 per share, with a lot size of 32 shares.
+On Day 1, the subscription stood at just 0.59 times overall, with muted demand from Qualified Institutional Buyers (0.01x), retail investors (0.88x), and non-institutional buyers (0.66x).

 IPO Overview